amoldumbre/amoldumbre.github.io/about.markdown

 ---
 <!--
 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)-->
-### Me
+#### Me

-I am Amol Dumbre having 8 years of experience in Software Development/Services and working as a Senior Software Engineer.
+I am Amol Dumbre having extensive experience in Software Development/Services industry and currently, working as a Senior Software Engineer.
+Till, I got a chance to work in Education, Telecommunication, Security and E-commerce domain.

-### MY TECHNICAL PROFICIENCY
+#### My Technical Proficiency
 - Web Technologies
   - Ruby, Python, Javascript, Typescript, JQuery, Ajax, React JS, Node JS(Beginner)